lorenzetti-hep/lorenzetti/README.md

  - Simulated low-level calorimetry information;
  - Free-to-use data.

 Hence, it allows the HEP community to freely work on proof-of-concepts (POCs) using simulated data that is currently difficult to obtain on experiments and publish them independently.
-We believe that the possibility to publish POCs apart from the experiments can be a powerful way to foster scientific exchange within the HEP community, but also to facilitating integration with the broader scientific community.
+We believe that the possibility to publish POCs apart from the experiments can be a powerful way to foster scientific exchange within the HEP community, but also to facilitate integration with the broader scientific community.

-Eventually, we hope to integrate our effort with the [FCC software](https://github.com/HEP-FCC/FCCSW).

 We welcome everyone to contribute!